List of Danny Phantom characters: Desiree

 Desiree (voiced by Peri Gilpin) is a genie-like female ghost who travels the world granting anyone's deepest desires.
-Unfortunately, while compelled to grant any wish she hears, she is free to interpret and twist it any way she sees fit.
+While compelled to grant any wish she hears, she is free to interpret and twist it any way she sees fit.
 In life, she was a harem girl who won the affections of a sultan.
 He showered her with whatever gifts she wanted but was banished by the Sultan's jealous wife.
 She died of a broken heart (and old age), and returned as a genie/wishing ghost.
 Desiree initially granted wishes with benevolence, but remembering her own happiness that was taken away, she became bitter, resentful, and jealous, thus leading to her current behavior.